Should You Be Friends With Your Ex?

 The No. 1 rule for a healthy friendship with your ex: Move on.

 Even if you don't want to leave the person in the past, your romantic or sexual relationship should probably stay there.

 You didn't fail if being friends with an doesn't work

 Most people who want to stay friends after a breakup cite reasons such as their ex being trustworthy, reliable and having sentimental value, according to a 2017 study published in the journal Personality and Individual Differences.
 But most exes can't step back into their friendship shoes as if nothing happened.
 Take your friendship slow and know when to step back.

 "I didn't want to be friends with [my ex] after we broke up," Rory said of one of her exes.
 "The endeavor to repair our friendship came about almost out of necessity, because the other options were forever resenting each other and forcing our friends to take sides or cutting ourselves off from our entire friend group."

 Rory and her ex addressed their feelings in a conversation, but it wasn't a quick fix.
-Remember, even if you were friends with your ex before you were partners, your new friendship will look different than before.
+Remember, even if you were friends before you were partners, your new friendship with your ex will look different than before.